Ovizro/Kola/README.md

 In KoiLang, file is divided into 'command' part and 'text' part.
 The formation of command part is like C preprocessor directive, using '#' as starting.
-And text is between command.
+And text is surrounding commands.

     #command "This is a command"
     This is a text.